JoeWoo/tyccl/README.md

 tyccl(同义词词林 哈工大扩展版) is a  ruby gem that provides friendly functions to analyse similarity between Chinese Words.

 all of Tyccl`s source files using charset: UTF-8
+Finding algorithm using Tire and Hash, Time complexity O(m) m<=5,   Space complexity O(n), n is proportional to the records of Cilin.
+Cilin.txt(892.6KB).

 ## Installation